 After 16 years in the military, Massey experienced an adjustment period.
 He dabbled in sales, then commercial real estate, but found neither a good fit.
-He became deeply involved in his church, Hayes Barton United Methodist, and his faith became a keystone around which he focused the rest of his life.
+He become deeply involved in his church, Hayes Barton United Methodist, and his faith became a keystone around which he focused the rest of his life.
 He taught many a Bible study class, and was dedicated to numerous prayer groups.

 Massey met Tom Oxholm, vice president of Wake Stone, at church.
 When Oxholm was in need of someone to head up the company’s new safety program in 1997, he immediately thought of the retired Marine.
 Massey might not have had any formal experience managing rock quarries, but Oxholm knew he understood the value of safe work environments.